 The four most common food-related Halloween hazards for pets are chocolate, candy overindulgence, raisins and candy wrappers.

 Pets are indiscriminate when it comes to eating tasty treats and can gorge themselves on snacks and food meant for humans.
 Large ingestions of sugary, high-fat candy can lead to pancreatitis in pets.
 Potentially fatal, pancreatitis is inflammation of the pancreas and very painful.
 It may not show up for two to four days after the pet ingests the candy.
-Symptoms include decreased appetite, vomiting, diarrhea, lethargy, abdominal pain, and potentially, kidney failure or organ damage.
+Symptoms include decreased appetite, vomiting, diarrhea, lethargy, abdominal pain, and potentially.

 Generally when pets eat candy, they don’t bother to remove the wrappers.
 Ingestion of foil and cellophane wrappers can cause a life-threatening bowel obstruction, which if severe, can require surgical intervention to correct.
 Watch for vomiting, decreased appetite, not defecating, straining to defecate, or lethargy.
 X-rays may be necessary to diagnose this problem.